aimms/how-to/Articles/329/329-more-logging.rst

 When an error or warning is related to the issue you are analyzing, check the lines just above it.

-Using a text editor to analyze TXT log files
+Using a Text Editor to Analyze TXT Log Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use a text editor to open the log file ``log/aimms-log.txt``.